 Source: Results of the risk assessment for six key program objectives for the travel purchase card program

-The detailed assessments of DOL's purchase and travel card programs were provided to DOL officials.
+The detailed assessments of DOL's purchase and travel card programs were provided to DOL officials under separate cover.
 We appreciate the cooperation and courtesies that DOL officials extended to KPMG and the OIG during this risk assessment.